Loja, Ecuador

 Loja ([ˈlo.xa]), formerly Loxa and fully City of the Immaculate Conception of Loja (Ciudad de la Inmaculada Concepción de Loja), is the capital of Ecuador's Loja Province.
 It is located in the Cuxibamba valley in the south of the country, sharing borders with the provinces of Zamora-Chinchipe and other cantons of the province of Loja.
 Loja holds a rich tradition in the arts, and for this reason is known as the Music and Cultural Capital of Ecuador.
 The city is home to two major universities.

-The city has a population of about 181,000, and is situated 2060 m (6758 ft) above sea level.
+The city has a population of about 203,000, and is situated 2060 m (6758 ft) above sea level.
 It has a mild Andean climate, ranging between 16 and 30 °C.

 The Pan-American Highway runs past Loja.

 History

-The city of Loja was colonized by Field Marshal Alonso de Mercadillo in 1548, and it is named for his hometown of Loja in Spain.
-Originally located near La Toma in the Catamayo canyon since 1546, the city was relocated to its present location (about 35 km east) after a devastating earthquake and problems with Malaria.
-At nearly 500 years, it is one of the oldest cities in Ecuador.
-One of its founding-reasons for the Spanish colonizers was to have a fortified town next to the region of Zaruma, which was in that time rich in gold.
-It was as well a departure point for the Amazon Basin to search for the mystic town of El Dorado.
-The city was also visited by Simón Bolívar in his campaign to unite Gran Colombia.
-It declared its independence from Spain on November 18, 1820.
+Loja was definitively founded on 8 December 1548 by the Spanish captain Alonso de Mercadillo in the Cuxibamba valley, after an earlier mid-1540s site near La Toma in the Catamayo canyon proved unhealthy.
+Contemporary and official accounts explain that the relocation followed severe seismic damage and malaria outbreaks, and that the town took its name from Mercadillo’s birthplace, Loja in Spain.

+About a century after its establishment the town was destroyed by an earthquake and then rebuilt on its present site.
+During the colonial period it stood on the royal road between Quito and Cuzco, serving as an administrative hub for the southern highlands and lying near the historic gold-mining district of Zaruma.

+From the late 16th century, expeditions toward the eastern Andean slopes and the Amazon Basin were organized from Loja—most notably those associated with Juan de Salinas Loyola—which linked the southern Andes with Mainas and other frontier settlements.

-The city of Loja has the distinction of being the first city in Ecuador to be wired for electric power provided by a hydroelectric dam that was completed in the 1890s.
+Loja is widely credited as the first city in Ecuador to have electric lighting.
+A small hydroelectric plant began operating in 1897, and the Loja Hydroelectric Plant was formally inaugurated in 1899 as the country’s first commercial hydro facility.

+Simón Bolívar visited Loja during the 1822 campaigns associated with the consolidation of Gran Colombia.
+Local commemorations and press accounts record his stay that year.

+Loja’s role in the independence era is marked by two dates used locally: civic commemorations refer to 18 November 1820 as the city’s political declaration of independence, while the formal Acta de Independencia was recorded on 17 February 1822.